systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/05-cloud-sync.md

 ### Loading Your Work

 When you sign in:
-1. TokenScript automatically loads your saved work
+1. Systematically automatically loads your saved work
 2. All pages appear as you left them
 3. All tokens are restored